-Your family doctor or ENT specialist can often determine if you have a perforated eardrum with a visual inspection using a lighted instrument (otoscope).
+Your family doctor or ENT specialist can often determine if you have a ruptured (perforated) eardrum with a visual inspection using a lighted instrument (otoscope or microscope).

-He or she may conduct or order additional tests to determine the cause of the rupture or degree of damage.
+He or she may conduct or order additional tests to determine the cause of your ear symptoms or to detect the presence of any hearing loss.
 These tests include:

 - Laboratory tests.
 If there's discharge from your ear, your doctor may order a laboratory test or culture to detect a bacterial infection of your middle ear.

 Tuning fork evaluation.
 Tuning forks are two-pronged, metal instruments that produce sounds when struck.
 Simple tests with tuning forks can help your doctor detect hearing loss.

 A tuning fork evaluation may also reveal whether hearing loss is caused by damage to the vibrating parts of your middle ear (including your eardrum), damage to sensors or nerves of your inner ear, or damage to both.